South Korea's Moon to meet North Korea's Kim at border for summit

 Kim and Moon will water the tree with water brought from the Taedong River in the North and the Han River in the South, Im said.
 Afterwards, Moon and Kim will take a walk together in Panmunjom before beginning the next round of talks.

-At the end of talks, Kim and Moon will sign a pact and make an announcement, Im said.
-Later, they will have dinner on the South’s side and watch a video clip themed ‘Spring of One’ before wrapping up, he added.
+At the end of the talks, Kim and Moon will sign a pact and make an announcement, Im said.
+Later, they will have dinner on the South’s side and watch a video clip themed ‘Spring of One’, he added.

 Reporting by Christine Kim and Josh Smith; Editing by Clarence Fernandez